jpalardy/vim-slime/README.md

 [right-of]: http://man.openbsd.org/OpenBSD-current/man1/tmux.1#_right-of_

+### dtach

+dtach is *not* the default, to use it you will have to add this line to your .vimrc:

+    let g:slime_target = "dtach"

+When you invoke vim-slime for the first time, you will be prompted for more configuration.

+socket_path:

+    The path to the Unix-domain socket that the dtach session is attached to.
+    The default is /tmp/slime

 ### kitty

 kitty is *not* the default, to use it you will have to add this line to your .vimrc: